wvulibraries/developer_onboarding/README.md

 Atom is a great choice as it is open-source and free.
 It is built on web technologies (i.e. HTML, CSS, and JS).
-There are extensive plugins, often under rapid and perhaps volatile development.
+There are extensive plugins / often under rapid and perhaps volatile development.

 Sublime Text is under active development but is not open-source nor free.
 We can get a license if you are interested.